antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 9. TRADEMARKS

-All trademarks, service marks, trade names, trade dress, product names and logos appearing in the app are the property of their respective owners.
+All trademarks, service marks, trade names, trade dress, product names, and logos appearing in the app are the property of their respective owners.

+10. THIRD-PARTY SERVICES

+We use third-party services such as Google Gemini for image recognition to read information from coffee labels.
+We do not store any images sent by users.
+Users are responsible for ensuring no personal data is included in the images.